chai-v/Floqer-assignment/README.md

    - This table should show aggregated job titles and the number of jobs for the selected year.
    - For example, if the user clicks on 2022 in the main table, the second table should display all job titles from 2022 along with the sum of how many times each job appeared in 2022.

+### Bonus task: Chatbot
+Create a chat app that creates the best response based on business knowledge from the dataset.

 ## Deployment